paybyphone/terraform_aws_vpc_peer/README.md

 handles provider aliases embedded in modules.
 For more details and instructions on how to remove this module from config, see [here](https://github.com/hashicorp/terraform/issues/1819#issuecomment-261316458).
-Note that this only applies to configurations that are being fully destroyed
+Note that this only applies to configurations that are being fully destroyed.
-- `terraform destroy` will work as expected.
+`terraform destroy` will work as expected.